Nahum Benari: Hechalutz activity

 Benari was sent abroad on Hechalutz missions three times.
 In the years 1927-1929 he was sent by Ein Harod's leadership to Hechalutz center in Warsaw, Poland.
 During those two years, he lectured to and talked with young Jews in towns and Chavot Hachshara (lit. training farms), in Poland, Germany, Lithuania, and The Czech Republic.
 Additionally, he edited Hechalutz's journal called HeAtid (Hebrew: העתיד, lit.
 The Future).
-Between 1934-1936 he was sent for the second time by Ein Harod's leadership to the Hechalutz center in Warsaw, this time he also acted as a delegate to the 19th Zionist Congress at Lucerne, Switzerland.
+Between 1934 and 1936 he was sent for the second time by Ein Harod's leadership to the Hechalutz center in Warsaw, this time he also acted as a delegate to the 19th Zionist Congress at Lucerne, Switzerland.
 In the latter part of the Second World War, from October 1944 to January 1945, he went on his third mission.
 This time he was sent with two other men by Solel Boneh, a construction company, to join its work teams in the oil refineries in Abadan, Iran.
 Benari went as a social consultant, but he actually operated undercover as a Hechalutz emissary to encourage Zionist activity among the Jewish communities in Iran, Iraq, and Syria.

 Alongside performing missions abroad, Benari was also a pamphleteer of Hechalutz and the Zionist ideology.